kubestash/docs/docs/guides/cluster-resources/filtering-demonstration/index.md

     identifier: kubestash-cluster-resources-filtering-demonstration
     name: "Filtering Demonstration"
     parent: kubestash-cluster-resources
-    weight: 20
+    weight: 30
 ---

+## Backup and Restore Cluster Resources Using Filtering Operations

+This guide will demonstrate how to use filtering operations to take backup and restore cluster resources.

-## Create Resources
+### Create Resources

-To demonstrate filtering operations, we are going to use separate namespaces `demo`, `demo-a` and `demo-b` throughout this tutorial.
+We are going to use separate namespaces `demo`, `demo-a` and `demo-b` throughout this tutorial.

 Create the namespaces.